furagu/vargs-callback/README.md

 }
 ```

-Some do weird call-twice-to-set-arguments magic which forces you to cast a spell involving ```this``` and write your actuial code inside a callback:
+Some do weird call-twice-to-set-parameters magic which forces you to cast a spell involving ```this``` and write your actuial code inside a callback:

 ```js
 function openTheDoor(door, options, callback) {